Part-time Faculty A-M

 The Honorable Virginia M. Kendall

-Judge Kendall received her undergraduate and masters degrees from Northwestern University and her law degree from Loyola University School of Law.
+Judge Kendall received her Bachelor of Arts and Master of Arts degrees from Northwestern University and her J.D. from Loyola University School of Law.

 B.A., Northwestern University, 1984